DayuanTan/multicast-programming-multicast-ordering/README.md

-# 2. Assignment step details
+# 3. Assignment step details

-Implement the causal ordered multicasting for the distributed system.
-Create two threads for each process, one for sending the multicast message to other nodes and one for listening to its communication port.
-Use vector clocks to enforce the order of messages.
-Once a process delivers a received message to a user, it prints out the message on screen.
-You can assume that the number of processes (machines) is fixed (equal to or larger than 3) and processes will not fail, join, or leave the distributed system.
-Implement two versions of this program, one without causally ordered multicasting and one with this feature.
-Compare the results of the two programs.

-## 2.1 Steps for assignment 2 - Multicast ordering
+## 3.1 Steps for assignment 2 - Multicast ordering

 This part asks for implementing two of FIFO ordering, Causal ordering and Total ordering.